 Make full use of the leaflets and maps that we have collected.
 Please return them to the cottage at the end of your stay, or leave a note in the house-keeping book if you have lost any so that we can replace them.

 No food?
 No problem.
 All of the pubs here serve food.
-The Partridge Inn in the village is well known for their take-away fish and chips that they produce every evening.
-During the lock down they stopped their takeaway service, but hopefully they will start again soon.
-Keep an eye on their website for the latest details.
+The Partridge Inn in the village serves food every evening and has an excellent range of beers.
 The nearest shop is one mile away in West Dean on the way to Chichester.
 This village shop also runs a thriving café.

 The nearest supermarket is Sainsbury’s on the other side of the hill in Chichester.
 There are of course all of the other supermarkets in Chichester, but Sainsbury’s is the easiest to find.

 If you have young children, please feel free to use the stair gates if you need them and the high chair in the dining room.
 Ball games are allowed in the garden, but take care there is no easy access to the stream that borders the garden and our neighbours are not always about if balls go over the fence you may well lose them.
-There is a well-equipped playground for young children down by the church.
+There is a well-equipped playground for young children by the church.

 Please be aware that we live on a quiet road, but there are no gates across the drive or any barrier to Rose Cottage next door.